 If you are packing a book for the plane ride, planning to curl up with a good book in a cozy B&B, or stashing a book in your beach bag for the lake or river...here is a list of great books about Oregon or by Oregon authors.
 Delve into the diverse stories from and about Oregon's people, places, events and ideas — all illustrating the irrepressible spirit manifest across the Eugene, Cascades & Coast region.

-Danuta Pfeiffer is a local winemaker and vibrant member of the Eugene, Cascades & Coast community.
+Danuta Pfeiffer is a vibrant member of the Eugene, Cascades & Coast community.
 She and her husband Robin are natural storytellers and entertainers, both in person with their knack for hosting events, and through the pages of Danuta's literature.

 Pocket Full of Seeds Trilogy